DevMiser/Lumina_Frame/README.md

 *Create an image of a bustling Japanese street market at night.*

-Lumina will acknowledge your request, generate the image using OpenAI's `gpt-image-2` model, and display it on the DSI screen.
+Lumina will acknowledge your request, generate the image using Google Gemini Nano Banana 2, and display it on the DSI screen.
 The image orientation (landscape, square, or portrait) is chosen automatically based on your display's resolution.

-### Editing Images

-Once an image is displayed, you can refine it iteratively by asking Lumina to change parts of it.
-For example:

-*Make the sky more orange.*

-*Add a cat sitting on the rocks.*

-*Remove the tree on the left.*

-*Change it to a snowy winter scene.*

-Each edit builds on the currently displayed image, so you can keep refining it until you're happy with the result.
-If no image is currently displayed, Lumina will let you know there is nothing to edit.

 ### Saving Images